 • The balance of hours may be held in reserve and the employer may ask the employee to work additional hours to meet the needs of the service, for example, during school holiday periods.

-BENEFITS: Annual hours schemes aim to achieve a more even match between supply and demand for staff, by distributing hours worked to coincide with actual levels of need.
+Annual hours schemes aim to achieve a more even match between supply and demand for staff, by distributing hours worked to coincide with actual levels of need.

 • Employees can work flexibly from different site locations.